nerifilipe/nerifilipe/README.md

 ### About me

-I'm a final-year Computer Engineering student at ESTGV with a foundation in programming, databases, operating systems, computer networks, and software engineering.
+I'm a final-year Computer Engineering student at ESTGV with a foundation in programming, algorithms and data structures, databases, operating systems, computer networks, and software engineering.
 I enjoy solving problems, understanding how systems work, and building useful software.

-My interests span software development, web applications, systems, and AI, including experimenting with local models through Ollama.
+My interests span software development, web and mobile applications, systems, and AI, including experimenting with local models through Ollama.
 I'm open to exploring new areas, learning unfamiliar technologies, and contributing to a team while growing as a software engineer.

 ### Selected projects